 For AI, CS, MATH, STATISTICS Majors

-Materials Science is a rich scientific domain in which to develop and deploy novel AI algorithms and strategies.
-Materials science is rich in datasets that are image-based (e.g., many forms of micrographs of material structure), model-based (e.g., physics-based predictive modeling codes at all length scales), and with wide-ranging feature sets (e.g., processing parameters, environmental conditions, test parameters).
-Opportunities to design innovative applications of AI/DS/ML/modeling that address materials challenges such as:
+AI algorithms and machine learning strategies are in high demand to help overcome many scientific and engineering challenges.
+The field of materials science is rich in image-based datasets (e.g., many forms of micrographs of material structure), model-based datasets (e.g., physics-based predictive modeling codes at all length scales), and wide-ranging feature sets (e.g., processing parameters, environmental conditions, test parameters).
+Scienfitic machine learning can be applied to:

-- How to create an interpretable neural network that tells you what patterns it's using to classify materials.
+- Creating an interpretable neural network that tells you what patterns it's using to classify materials.

-- How to design efficient optimization techniques to search through a large combinatorial space of materials.
+- Designing efficient optimization techniques to search through a large combinatorial space of materials.

-- How to build physics into AI algorithms in order to better model a materials system.
+- Building physics into AI algorithms in order to better model a materials system.